GoogleCloudPlatform/webapp2/docs/index.rst

 webapp2 can even be used outside of Google App Engine, independently of the App Engine SDK.

-For a more complete comparison with webapp, see :ref:`features`.
+For a complete description of how webapp2 improves webapp, see :ref:`features`.

 Quick links